jtilly/statascraper/README.md

 ## Example

-Suppose you have the following Stata do file:
+Suppose you have the following STATA do file:

 ``` stata
 log using "test.log", replace